-- SAML token-based validation In this indirect scheme, the IDP will be authenticating the user and produce the SAML token as a proof of the user authentication.
+• SAML token-based validation

+In this indirect scheme (delegated authentication as described in [2]), the IDP will be authenticating the user and the IDP or the SSA will produce the SAML token (depending on the used scheme of interaction with the IDP) as a proof of the user authentication.
+The SAML token includes the transaction ID/DTBS/R.

 A SAML token validation will be performed inside the Appliance.
-Only after that the SAML token is validated, the TOE will continue with the digital signature operation. - User-ID/Password
+Only after that the SAML token is validated, the TOE will continue with the digital signature operation.

+User-ID/Password